 The three Schools that deliver this programme collaborate in research projects within the themes of surgical robotics, rehabilitation robotics, exploration robotics and future cities.

-We are ranked 4th in the UK for Mechanical Engineering and 5th for Electronic and Electrical Engineering by The Guardian 2016 League Table.
+We are ranked 1st in the UK for Mechanical Engineering and 5th for Electronic and Electrical Engineering by The Guardian 2016 League Table.

 |Electronics Industry Dissertation||15|